photoprism/photoprism-docs/docs/user-guide/organize/people.md

-PhotoPrism automatically detects faces and clusters them, in case you have the people option enabled in [Settings](../settings/general.md).
+PhotoPrism automatically detects faces and clusters them.

 Each time you assign a name to a face or change an existing assignment, PhotoPrism improves face clusters intelligently.